Xuther001/CashCompanionFrontend/README.md

 ## Available Scripts

+In the project directory, you can run:

 ### `npm install`

-Do npm install if need.\
+Do npm install if need.

-In the project directory, you can run:

 ### `npm start`